So you are planning on bringing home a

 When can I place a deposit for a kitten?

-As the kittens get closer to age, we will put a notification on our site when we will be posting kittens.
+As kittens approach the appropriate age, we will post a notification on our website announcing when kittens will be available.

 How do I pay for my kitten/cat?